XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 A transaction can be authorized by any of the following types of signatures:

-* A single signature from the master secret key that is mathematically associated with the address.
+* A single signature from the master secret key that is mathematically associated with the sending address.
 You can disable or enable the master key using an [AccountSet transaction](#accountset).
-* A single signature that matches a regular key enabled for the address.
-You can enable, remove, or replace a regular key using a [SetRegularKey transaction](#setregularkey).
+* A single signature that matches a regular key associated with the address.
+You can add, remove, or replace a regular key using a [SetRegularKey transaction](#setregularkey).
-* A [multi-signature](#multi-signing) that matches a list of signers enabled for the address.
-You can enable, remove, or replace a list of signers using a [SignerListSet transaction](#SignerListSet).
+* A [multi-signature](#multi-signing) that matches a list of signers owned by the address.
+You can add, remove, or replace a list of signers using a [SignerListSet transaction](#SignerListSet).

 Any signature type can authorize any type of transaction, with the following exceptions: